 The volume of stored clinical data is growing at around 40% per year due to rapid advancements in diagnostic medical imaging and patient monitoring, chronic disease management as well as the adoption of new medical-grade IoT devices (eg. AliveCor Heart Monitor and AliveECG app for detecting atrial fibrillation) that enable patient empowerment and self-management.
 This clinical data is then supplemented by genomics data and digital pathology records.
 Big data research services are now being opened up for large-scale collaborative initiatives to identify actionable information in this data ecosystems.

 Philips and SURFsara (the leading Dutch high-performance supercomputing and data infrastructure provider for education & academic research) have announced a new collaboration to connect the Philips HealthSuite cloud platform to the SURFsara National Research Infrastructure to provide new cloud-based research services in precision medicine and population health.

-Phenoptics solutions to understand response to checkpoint inhibitors
+Phenoptics solutions to understand the response to checkpoint inhibitors